 The patients are asked to follow:

-- Instructions on changing the cotton plugs will be explained
+- Patient receives instructions on changing cotton plugs

 How long it takes to heal?

-Within 3-4 weeks complete healing is expected, if there are no complications encountered.
-The tympanostomy tubes come out and fall in 6 to 12 months time.
+Healing takes place within 3-4 weeks in case of no complications.
+The tympanostomy tubes come out and fall in 6 to 12 months’ time.

 Some patients may require surgery after removal of the tubes.